Crossy147/scala-commons/docs/GenCodec.md

 ### Customizing macro-materialized codecs

 There are several annotations that can be used to alter the default behaviour of auto-materialized codecs for case classes, objects and sealed hierarchies.
-They can be found in `com.avsystem.commons.serialization` package and include:
+They can be found in the `com.avsystem.commons.serialization` package and include:

 * `@name("someName")` - changes object field names in serialized data
- * when applied on case class field: changes the raw field name used in case class representation
+ * when applied on a case class field: changes the raw field name used in case class representation
- * when applied on class or object in sealed hierarchy: changes raw field name used in sealed trait/class representation to determine which case is being serialized
+ * when applied on a class or object in a sealed hierarchy: changes raw field name used in sealed trait/class representation to determine which case is being serialized
 * `@transparent` - can be used on case classes with exactly one field to instruct the auto-codec that the class should be serialized to the same representation as its only field
 * `@transientDefault` - can be used on case class fields that have a default value to instruct the auto-codec to not serialize this field unless its value is different than the default value